tsmztech/mcp-server-salesforce/README.md

 ## Setup

 ### Salesforce Authentication
-You can connect to Salesforce using one of two authentication methods:
+You can connect to Salesforce using one of three authentication methods:

 #### 1. Username/Password Authentication (Default)
 1. Set up your Salesforce credentials